-15The top five (most voted) candidates in the 2001 election were M. Kerekou, A. Houngbedji, B. Amoussou, N. Soglo, and S. Lafia.
-They collectively obtained 94 percent of all votes in the sample communes.
-Only the vote shares
+&lt;sup>15The top five (most voted) candidates in the 2001 election were M. Kerekou, A. Houngbedji, B. Amoussou, N. Soglo, and S. Lafia.
+They collectively obtained 94% of all votes in the sample communes.
+Only the vote shares of these five candidates were available in the 2001 commune-level results.
+Of these candidates, only Houngbedji and Amoussou ran for office in 2006.
+They both agreed to participate in our experiment.
+N. Soglo is the father of L. Soglo, who is also an EC.

 The EC was not dominant in three communes: Abomey-Calavi, So-Ava, and Come.
 Soglo was the EC in the former two, while Yayi was the EC in the latter.
-The online Appendix lists the dominant candidate for each commune.
+The Online Appendix lists the dominant candidate for each commune.
 The results must therefore be taken with caution, as they are based on relatively small samples (three treatment and nine control villages).
 It must be noted, however, that the randomization inference provides accurate inference (p-values) even in samples of this size.

 Table 3 reports the treatment effects estimated separately for these two subsamples.
-In the communes where the EC was the dominant candidate (panel A), we observe a large negative effect of treatment on EC vote share (13 percentage points).
-16 In the subsample where the EC was not the dominant candidate (panel B), treatment increases the support for this candidate by an even larger amount (16.8 percentage points).
-These effects are significant at the 5 percent level in both tests.
+In the communes where the EC was the dominant candidate (Panel A), we observe a large negative effect of treatment on EC vote share (13 p.p.).
+In the subsample where the EC was not the dominant candidate (Panel B), treatment increases the support for this candidate by an even larger amount (16.8 p.p.).
+These effects are significant at the 5% level in both tests.